 Let’s dive straight in.

-For this use case, we will be using an order processing checklist.
+For this use case, we will be using an order processing workflow.

-As a quick note, you’ll also need to run a checklist and complete it up to the “Notify customer of delivery information” task.
-This will allow Zapier to use the checklist as a test for your new Zap.
+As a quick note, you’ll also need to run this workflow and complete it up to the “Notify customer of delivery information” task.
+This will allow Zapier to use the workflow run as a test for your new Zap.

 Creating the Zap in Zapier